American popular music

-Early "popular" music
+Early popular music

+American folk singer Pete Seeger defined pop music as "professional music which draws upon both folk music and fine arts music".
 Nineteenth century popular music mostly descended from earlier musical traditions such as theatre music, band music, dance music, and church music.
 The earliest songs that could be considered American popular music, as opposed to the popular music of a particular region or ethnicity, were sentimental parlor songs by Stephen Foster and his peers, and songs meant for use in minstrel shows, theatrical productions that featured singing, dancing and comic performances.
 Minstrel shows generally used African instruments and dance, and featured performers with their faces blackened, a technique called blackface.
 By the middle of the 19th century, touring companies had taken this music not only to every part of the United States, but also to the UK, Western Europe, and even to Africa and Asia.
-Minstrel shows were generally advertised as though the music of the shows was in an African American style, though this was often not true.
+Minstrel shows were generally advertised as though the music of the shows was in an African-American style, though this was often not true.
 According to the historian of music, Larry Birnbaum, the music in minstrel shows was of mainly European origin, and was based on English, Irish, and Scottish folk music.
 Similarly the author Richard Carlin states that while minstrel shows used the banjo, an instrument of African origin, and popularized black culture, minstrel music was largely an amalgamation of European dance tunes.
 Andrew Stott states that many of the songs that initiated the "craze for blackface" were of European origin.

 The first popular music published for private consumption in America came from Ireland in 1808 with Thomas Moore's Irish Melodies, a multi-volume book of mainly Irish folk songs arranged for private performances.
 Inspired by Moore, John Hill Hewitt became the first American songwriter to compose a style of popular music for private consumption, with his most famous piece "The Minstrels Return from War" becoming an international success.
 Black people had taken part in American popular culture prior to the Civil War era, at least dating back to the African Grove Theatre in New York in the 1820s and the publication of the first music by a black composer, Francis Johnson, in 1818.
 Centered in Philadelphia, Johnson also led one of the first professional bands in American history from the 1820s to 1840s.
 However, these important milestones still occurred entirely within the conventions of European music.
 Notable popular music in the 1830s and 1840s included publications by Henry Russell and the Hutchinson Family.